 - If 3rd party application integration is essential, consider creating a dedicated account to use.
 Depending on the purpose, this may or may not be a viable option.

-Popular advice is to never share your username and password with anyone.
+It is best practice never to share your username and password with anyone.
 Sharing your usernames and passwords with 3rd party applications can have the same or worse consequences.